 This article provides an overview of provisions in the Federal Election Campaign Act (the Act), as well as regulations and advisory opinions (AOs) implementing and interpreting them, that apply to the use of the Internet by federal political committees.
-For more information on whether and how political committees must register and report with the FEC, see 11 CFR 102.1 and the Commission''s "Registration Toolkits."
+For more information on whether and how political committees must register and report with the FEC, see 11 CFR 102.1.

 The Act and FEC regulations require all political committees to place disclaimers on their public websites.
 Moreover, if a political committee sends more than 500 substantially similar emails, each message must include a disclaimer.
 11 CFR 110.11(a).
 For specific disclaimer requirements, see 11 CFR 110.11(b) and the Commission’s brochure "Special Notices on Political Ads and Solicitations."

 Political committees' paid advertisements on other persons' websites